Step 6: Create and Deploy a Lambda Package (VSK Fire TV)

 Download the Sample Lambda

-This project contains a sample Lambda file (
+This Lambda folder contains a sample Lambda file,

-index.js) with Node package files that will download Node modules needed to generate the Lambda code as a deployment package.
-After downloading, unzip the file.
+package.json file to download Node modules needed to generate the Lambda code as a deployment package.
+The folder also contains

 Update Client ID and Client Secret in the Lambda Function